jmcleod/ironhand/README.md

 - **Storage rollback** — epoch cache detects if storage is reverted to a prior state
 - **Record swapping** — AAD binds ciphertext to its identity, preventing substitution
 - **Brute-force** — Argon2id with configurable memory-hard parameters
+- **Phishing** — WebAuthn/passkey MFA with configurable policy (optional or required)
+- **MFA lockout** — one-time recovery codes for account access when MFA devices are unavailable
+- **Privilege escalation** — step-up authentication (5-minute TTL) required for sensitive operations like vault export
 - **CSRF attacks** — double-submit cookie token required on all mutating endpoints
 - **Clickjacking** — X-Frame-Options: DENY and CSP frame-ancestors 'none'
+- **XSS** — Content Security Policy with per-request cryptographic nonces; no `unsafe-inline`
 - **Credential leakage** — header-based auth disabled by default; private keys redacted in API responses
 - **Session fixation** — CSRF token rotated on login; idle timeout invalidates stale sessions
 - **Session store compromise** — persistent session encryption key wrapped with external key; session passphrase split across server and client cookie via HMAC-SHA256
 - **IP spoofing via proxy headers** — proxy headers ignored by default; `--trusted-proxies` must be explicitly set to trust forwarded headers from known CIDR ranges
 - **Cache-based data leakage** — all API responses set `Cache-Control: no-store` to prevent browsers and proxies from persisting sensitive data to disk
+- **Audit tampering** — tamper-evident SHA-256 hash chains with offline verification tooling and optional SIEM webhook forwarding

 IronHand does **not** protect against:

 - Compromise of a running process (memory dumps)
 - Side-channel attacks on the host
 - Denial of service at the storage layer

+See [docs/threatmodel.md](docs/threatmodel.md) for the full threat model with mitigations and resolved issues.

 ## Security